 Liz Li, until recently a Senior Director of Product at LinkedIn, led product for the Content Experience (feed, creators, and content) team, helping LinkedIn members talk to people who matter to them about the things they care about.
 Liz worked at LinkedIn for 11 years across both monetization and consumer organizations.
 She launched LinkedIn’s first Sales Solutions product, led acquisition and retention for LinkedIn Premium subscriptions, and led the redesign of the consumer onboarding flows and success metrics to focus on long-term engagement, shifting the company from purely focusing on top of the funnel growth.
 Before LinkedIn, Liz worked on enterprise products at Accenture Technology Labs, a smaller R&D group within Accenture.
 She has a B.S. and M.S. in Electrical Engineering from Stanford University.

-Liz Li, a Senior Director of Product at LinkedIn, joins Sean and Paul for this episode of the Product Momentum Podcast, introducing us to the notion of “career principles” to help us navigate that decision.
+Liz Li, a Senior Director of Product at LinkedIn, introduces us to the notion of “career principles” to help us navigate that decision.
 “Think about your career in the same way you think about the products and solutions you build,” she says.
 Like getting clarity of vision for our next software product, Liz wants us to ‘productize our careers’ by crafting a vision for our future and a plan to achieve it.

 “Especially for folks in product management, think of your career principles like it was a product strategy or spec – personal rules that you align your career to,” she says.
 “Write down your career principles in the same way you’d prepare to guide the building of your next product.”